ADD-SP/ngx_waf/rust/README.md

   addresses keeps counting instead of losing protection.
 * `waf_zone size=` accepts everything `ngx_parse_size()` accepts (a bare byte count, `k`/`K`, `m`/`M`).
-* The captcha provider is reached with a subrequest to a module-owned internal location that drives nginx' upstream framework, and the answer is collected in memory.
-A provider that cannot be reached counts as a failed attempt ("bad"/429), the C implementation leaked its `success` flag and let the visitor through.
+* The captcha provider is reached with a small non blocking client of the module itself (connect, send the POST, read until the provider closes); a provider that cannot be reached counts as a failed attempt ("bad"/429), the C implementation leaked its `success` flag and let the visitor through.
+* The provider host name is resolved while the configuration is read when the system resolver can do it, and per request with the `resolver` of the enclosing context otherwise (a `resolver` is therefore needed when the host cannot be resolved at configuration time); a request that cannot reach the provider fails closed.
+* `waf_captcha api=https://...` is supported but the provider certificate is not verified (there is no way to configure a CA bundle), and an answer bigger than 8k is treated as a failure.
 * The friendly crawler check only looks at the host name nginx' asynchronous resolver returns, the C implementation also walked the aliases `gethostbyaddr` reports.
 A crawler whose lookup needs a `resolver` (see the `resolver`